-One of the basic problems when dealing with inverse modelling is that changing model, observational, or prior uncertainties can have drastic impacts on posterior emissions.
-We addressed this issue by finding the optimal parameters, in order to have a reduced χ^2 statistic around unity (see section 2.3).
+One of the basic problems when dealing with inverse modelling is that changing model, observational or prior uncertainties can have drastic impacts on posterior emissions.
+We addressed this issue by finding the optimal parameters, in order to have a reduced χ^2 statistic around unity (see Sect.
+2.3).
 However, there are two other sources of uncertainty that, although not linked with the inversion algorithm, could affect posterior emissions drastically.
 The first is the use of different prior emissions; to estimate this type of uncertainty, we performed five inversions for January to April 2020 using each of the prior emission datasets (ECLIPSEv6 and v5, EDGAR_HTAPv2.2, ACCMIPv5 and PKU).
-The uncertainty was calculated as the gridded standard deviation of the posterior emissions resulting from the five inversions.
-The second type of uncertainty concerns measurement of BC, which is defined as a function of five properties (Petzold et al., 2013).
-However, as of today, no single instrument exists that could measure all of these properties at the same time.
-Hence, BC is not a single particle consistuent, rather an operational definition depending on the measurement technique (Petzold et al., 2013).
-Here we use light absorption coefficients (Petzold et al., 2013) converted to equivalent BC (eBC) using the mass absorption cross section (MAC).
-The MAC is instrument specific and wavelength dependent.
+The uncerts tainty was calculated as the gridded standard deviation of the posterior emissions resulting from the five inversions.

+The second type of uncertainty concerns measurement of

+BC, which is defined as a function of five properties (Petzold et al., 2013).
+However, as of today, no single instrument exists that can measure all of these properties at the same 20 time.
+Hence, BC is not a single particle constituent, rather an operational definition depending on the measurement technique (Petzold et al., 2013).
+Here we use light absorption coefficients (Petzold et al., 2013) converted to equivalent BC (eBC) using the mass absorption cross-section (MAC).
+The 25 MAC is instrument-specific and wavelength-dependent.
 The site-specific MAC values used to convert the filter-based light absorption to eBC can be seen in Table 1.
-It has been reported that MAC values vary from 2 - 3 m2 g-1 up to 20 m2 g-1 (Bond and Bergstrom, 2006).
-To estimate the uncertainty of the posterior fluxes associated with the variable MAC, we performed a sensitivity study for January to April 2020 using MAC values of 5, 10 and 20 m2 g-1 in all stations, as well as variable MAC values for each station (Table 1).
-Since these values are lognormally distributed, the uncertainty is calculated as the geometric standard deviation.
-The impact of other sources of uncertainty, such as those referring to scavenging coefficients, particle size and density that are used in the model have been studied before and are significantly smaller than the sources of uncertainty that are considered here (Evangeliou et al., 2018; Grythe et al., 2017).
+It has been reported that MAC values vary from 2-3 up to $20 \text{ m}^2 \text{ g}^{-1}$ (Bond and Bergstrom, 2006).
+To estimate the uncertainty of the poste-30 rior fluxes associated with the variable MAC, we performed a sensitivity study for January to April 2020 using MAC values of 5, 10 and $20 \text{ m}^2 \text{ g}^{-1}$ at all stations, as well as variable MAC values for each station (Table 1).
+Since these values are log-normally distributed, the uncertainty is calculated as the 35 geometric standard deviation.
+The impact of other sources of uncertainty, such as those referring to scavenging coefficients, particle size and density that are used in the model has been studied before and is significantly smaller than that of

+5 the sources of uncertainty that are considered here (Evangeliou et al., 2018; Grythe et al., 2017).

-The posterior emissions are less sensitive to the use of different MACs than the use of different prior inventories (Figure 6).
-The relative uncertainty due to different use of MAC values was up to 20-30% in most of Europe and increases dramatically ($\sim 100\%$) far from the observations.
-The emission uncertainty of BC from the use of different priors was estimated to be up to 40% in Europe and shows very similar characteristics (same hot-spot regions and larger values where measurements lack).
-Overall, the combined uncertainty of BC emissions was $\sim 60\%$ in Europe.
+The posterior emissions are less sensitive to the use of different MACs than the use of different prior inventories (Fig. 6).
+The relative uncertainty due to different use of MAC certainty of BC emissions was $\sim 60\%$ in Europe.

+10 values was up to 20 %-30 % in most of Europe and increases dramatically (~ 100 %) far from the observations.
+The emission uncertainty of BC from the use of different priors was estimated to be up to 40 % in Europe and shows very similar characteristics (same hotspot regions and larger values 15 where measurements are lacking).
+Overall, the combined un-

-Validation of top-down emissions obtained by inversion algorithms can be proper only if measurements that were not included in the inversion are to be used (independent observations).
-For this reason, we left out of the inversion observations from two stations (DE0054K and DE0066R, Table 1).
-Due to the higher measurement station density in Central Europe, we randomly selected two German stations, rather than from a country that is adjacent to regions that lack observations.
+Validation of top-down emissions obtained by inversion algorithms can be proper only if measurements that were not included in the inversion are to be used (independent obser-

+20 vations).
+For this reason, we left observations from two stations (DE0054K and DE0066R; Table 1) out of the inversion.
+Due to the higher measurement station density in central Europe, we randomly selected two German stations, rather than from a country that is adjacent to regions that lack observa-25 tions.